Units of twisted group rings and their correlations to classical group rings: Deforming bicyclic units via twisting and their contribution

 \begin{definition} Let $\mc{F}$ be a set of idempotents in $A$.
 Then the elements in

-are called {\it generalized bicyclic units} corresponding to $\mc{F}$. \end{definition} Classically only the generators with $m_i=1$ are called generalized bicyclic units.
-The values $m_i$ are added in order to still obtain all elements of $A$ in the middle between $(1-f)$ and $f$ (when taking the group generated by).
-An important theorem of Jespers-Leal\footnote{In their version the case $S = \{ \infty\}$, i.e. of $\Z$-orders was done.} \cite{JesLea2} says that generalized bicyclic units should be considered as the analogue of elementary matrices.
+are called the {\it generalized bicyclic units} corresponding to $\mc{F}$.
+The group generated by these is denoted by $\text{GBic}^{\mc{F}}(A,R)$. \end{definition} Classically only the generators with $m_i=1$ are called generalized bicyclic units.
+The values $m_i$ are added in order to still obtain all elements of $R\mathcal{A}$ in the middle between $(1-f)$ and $f$ (when taking the group generated by).
+Note that $R\mathcal{A}$ is an $\Z_S$-order in $A$.

+We can now formulate the general version of \cite{JesLea2} saying that generalized bicyclic units should be considered as the analogue of elementary matrices.
+The proof of \cite{JesLea2} shows that Jespers and Leal handled the case $S = \{ \infty\}$, i.e. of $\Z$-orders, and with $A$ an (untwisted) group ring .